apache/petri/content/pages/index.md

 external community.

-### Which communities are Petri currently mentoring?
+### Which communities are currently mentored by Apache Petri?

 - [BuildStream](/buildstream)